BorisD2023/BorisD2023/README.md

+BorisD2023/README.md
 # 💫 About Me:
-🔭 I am currently working on becoming an expert in web development 👯 I’m looking to collaborate on all kinds of Fullstack Projects 🌱 I’m currently learning TypeScript
+🔭 I am currently working on becoming an expert in web development
+<br>👯 I’m looking to collaborate on all kinds of Fullstack Projects
+<br>🌱 I’m currently learning TypeScript
-⚡ I love nature, travelling and PC games
+<br>⚡ I love nature, travelling and PC games

 ## 🌐 Socials: